FernandoSR/Passport_and_phenotype_readme/README.md

 ### expression_info.json

 The JSON file `egdb_files/json_files/tools/expression_info.json` includes:

-- `link` - links to the gene annotation page for each dataset (it is also possible to add external links or remove links) in the *Average values* table.
+- <span id="link">`link` </span> - links to the gene annotation page for each dataset (it is also possible to add external links or remove links) in the *Average values* table.
 By default this field should remain empty (`"link":""`).
 Using  `"link":"#"` field will remove links.
 To use an external link we just need to add the URL include the word `query_id` in the place of the gene identifier.
 For example, for UniProt the link would be `http://www.uniprot.org/uniprot/query_id` and the gene IDs in the expression matrix should correspond to UniProt identifiers.

 - `annotation_file` - field it is possible to provide an annotation file to add gene annotations in the *Average values* table and links to the gene annotations pages.

 -  `description` - field than add a dataset description.
-It will include the indicated PHP file, which should be placed in `egdb_custom_text/expr_datasets/` within the `egdb_files` folder.
+It will include the indicated PHP file, which should be placed in `egdb_custom_text/expr_datasets/` within the your `egdb_files` folder.
 It is recommendable to describe briefly the experimental conditions and links to its publication.
 The descriptions of all datasets will be shown in the *Expression tools*, which can be enabled using the variable `$expr_menu` in the configuration file (*easyGDB_conf.php*).

 - `images` - In case of enabling the expression card visualization, it is important to add the file names of the images used for each sample.
-In that case, you can add image files in the images path (`egdb_images/expr/`) and add the names of the sample with their corresponding image.
+In that case, you can add image files in the images path (`egdb_images/expr/` in your `egdb_files` folder) and add the names of the sample with their corresponding image.
   >[!IMPORTANT]
   The sample name in the JSON is identical to the sample name in the header of the tab-delimited expression data file, and the image file name corresponds with the name in the images path.
 The expression cards could be useful to show real photos of the sample phenotype together with its expression data.